Walter de Clare

 Walter de Clare or Walter fitzRichard (died probably 1137 or 1138) was an Anglo-Norman nobleman and founder of Tintern Abbey.
-A member of a powerful family, Walter was a younger son who was given lands around Chepstow Castle by King Henry I of England sometime before 1119.
+A member of a powerful family, Walter was a younger son who was given the Lordship of Striguil together with lands around Chepstow Castle by King Henry I of England sometime before 1119.
 Walter continued to appear in Henry's charters for the rest of the reign, and was an early supporter of King Stephen of England, Henry's successor as king.
 Walter last appears in the historical record in 1136 and died without children.
 His lands went to his nephew.

 Family and background

 Walter was a younger son of Richard de Clare, a Norman lord and landholder who also held Clare and Tonbridge in England.
 Walter's mother was Rohese, the daughter of Walter Giffard.
 Rohese and Richard had at least six sons and two daughters.
-Besides Walter, they were Roger, Gilbert, Richard, Robert and Godfrey.
+Besides Walter, they were Roger, Gilbert, Richard, Robert, and Godfrey.
 The daughters were Alice and Rohese.
 Walter's family of de Clare was a powerful one, with members of it having participated in rebellions and conspiracies against Henry's older brother King William II of England (d.
 1100) in 1088 and 1095.